 As a comparison, Table B-4 shows the annual average daily traffic (AADT) on U.S. Route 395 from 2009 to 2014 (395 & 182).
 The most recent average daily total was 3,600 vehicles in 2014.

-If all D.U. are counted, the addition of 119 daily vehicle trips over a five year period represents a 3.5 percent increase in the average daily trips using the AADT from 2014.
+If all D.U. are counted, the addition of 119 daily vehicle trips over a five-year period represents a 3.5 percent increase in the average daily trips using the AADT from 2014.

-If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 103 daily trips over a five year period represents a 3.0 percent increase in average daily trips using the AADT from 2014.
+If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 103 daily trips over a five-year period represents a 3.0 percent increase in average daily trips using the AADT from 2014.

 The impact of these additional trips over five years is expected to be minimal.
 Mono County is using a conservative trip generation rate of six trips per dwelling unit.

-TABLE A-4: AVERAGE ANNUAL DAILY TRAFFIC JUNCTION HIGHWAYS 395 AND 182 (PM 76.3), Bridgeport Valley